 Recently, CEX.io has begun promoting staking, i.e. holding on to your coins and keeping them on the platform.
 This way, your coins do the work for you and increase in amount with monthly rewards by the platform.
 This still seems risky and untested, so definitely read some reviews if you’re interested.
-The platform also comes with a completely functional mobile app to manage your orders and trade on the go.
+The platform is secure, and also comes with a completely functional mobile app to manage your orders and trade on the go.

 Bitstamp is another crypto exchange veteran that goes back to 2011.
 Originally from Slovenia, the platform was relocated to Luxembourg in 2016 and has remained there ever since.
 It used to be primarily focused on the European market, being the first nationally licensed crypto exchange, but now offers its services globally.
 Bitstamp has a US subsidiary that was granted a virtual currency license from the New York State Department of Financial Services (DFS) in 2019.
 This makes it even more attractive to US customers who see the exchange as both reliable and convenient, as they’re allowed to buy and trade cryptocurrencies with USD.